Local tropicalizations of splice type surface singularities: Recovering splice diagrams from splice fans

 Our first technical result will allow us to employ a pruning argument to prove~\autoref{thm:recoverGammaFromTrop}.
 To this end, we use superscripts to indicate the underlying splice diagram considered for the computation of each linking number.
 The absence of a superscript refers to $\Gamma$.
 The same notation will be used for weight vectors.

 \begin{proposition} Let $[u,v]$ be an internal edge of a splice diagram $\Gamma$.
 Let $T$ be the branch of $\Gamma$ adjacent to $u$ and containing $v$.
 Consider $\Gamma' = [u,T]$ with weights around its nodes inherited from $\Gamma$.
-Then, the weighted tree $\Gamma'$ is a splice diagram, i.e., it satisfies the semigroup and the edge determinant conditions. \end{proposition} \begin{proof} We only need to check that the semigroup conditions hold for $\Gamma'$.
-The linking numbers for $\Gamma$ involving a vertex $v'$ of $\Gamma'$ with $v'\neq u$ and a leaf $\lambda$ of $\Gamma$ can be obtained from those in $\Gamma'$ via:
+Then, the weighted tree $\Gamma'$ also satisfies the semigroup and the edge determinant conditions. \end{proposition}